 Using engineering principles we are able to control critical aspects of the living cellular microenvironment within our Organ-Chips.

 Our Organ-Chips recreate living human physiology.
-The key aspects of our system that allow us to emulate human biology include:
+Key aspects of our system that allow us to emulate human biology include:

 1) Extracellular Matrix